James Albert 'Jim' Snider

 He was preceded in death by his parents.

-The funeral service will be at 11 a.m.
-Wednesday, Nov.
-4, in Lone Oak Baptist Church in Energy.
+Private funeral services will be conducted.
 The Rev. Jerry Schell, the Rev. Gilbert Craig and Pastor David Dyer will officiate.
-Burial will follow in Egyptian Memorial Gardens.
+Private burial will follow in Egyptian Memorial Gardens.
 Visitation will be from 4 to 8 p.m.
 Tuesday, Nov.
 3, at Lone Oak Baptist Church in Energy.

 Funeral arrangements were entrusted to Leesman Funeral Homes of Southern Illinois under the direction of Devin McCluskie and Joni Binkley-Ross.
 Due to health concerns related to the COVID-19 virus, social distancing is advised and the wearing of masks is required.